Prisma

 export const schema = weave(prismaWeaverConfig, userResolver, postResolver)Default Type Mapping

-The following table lists the default mapping relationships between Prisma types and GraphQL types in GQLoom:
+The following table lists the default mapping between Prisma types and GraphQL types in GQLoom:

 | Prisma Type | GraphQL Type |